AnotherDaniel/up-trustable-release/EF-TSF_matches.md

   - *Eclipse Foundation Development Process*: "Principles", "Open Rules of Engagement" (Section 2.1)
   - *Evidence*: Project repository, related infrastructure like discussion boards and issue trackers

+- *Description*: All Eclipse project tickets, issue discussions, bug reports and decisions are done in a healthy manner, are addressed, are actually resolved etc...
+  - *TSF*: TA-FIXES
+  - *Eclipse Handbook*:
+  - *Eclipse Foundation Development Process*:
+  - *Evidence*: Project repository, related infrastructure like discussion boards and issue trackers

 - *Description*: All changes to Eclipse projects are tracked through version control with full attribution
+  - *TSF*: TA-FIXES
+  - *Eclipse Handbook*: "Project Resources and Services"
+  - *Evidence*: Git commit history with author attribution
+  - *Evidence*: Pull/merge request records with review history

+- *Description*: Changes to Eclipse projects are encouraged to go through review, and only merged on approval
   - *TSF*: TA-FIXES
   - *Eclipse Handbook*: "Project Resources and Services"
   - *Evidence*: Git commit history with author attribution